CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

 1. From the left pane of the **Policy** page, select **Definitions**.

-1. From the top menu, select **+ initiative definition** to create a new policy set definition.
+1. From the top menu, select **+ Initiative definition** to create a new policy set definition.

     ![Benchmark Policy](../Images/benchmark-policy.png)